Insights

 Read ArticleRape trials: Striking a balance

-Since antiquity, rape, along with murder, arson, and treason have traditionally been capital crimes, meaning they have carried the death sentence.
+Rape trials, along with murder, arson and treason have traditionally been considered capital crimes.
+This meant they have carried the death sentence.
 Rape law has always attracted controversy.
-In the 17th century, Sir Matthew Hale stated rape ‘‘is an accusation easily to be made and hard to be proved, and harder to be defended by the […]
+In the 17th century, Sir Matthew Hale stated rape ‘‘is an accusation easily to be made and hard to be proved, and harder to be defended by […]

 Posted in: Article